Everything you need to know about taking over a company

 The offer must specify the scope of the takeover, the financing arrangements, the price and payment terms, the date of sale, the status of employees, any guarantees, their duration, any disposal of assets, the commitments made and the arrangements for financing the guarantees.

-What are the key factors for a successful takeover at the Commercial Court?
+Key factors for a successful takeover

 One of its key characteristics is that the candidate can determine the entire scope of the takeover.
 However, the project will have a better chance of success if the buyer meets the expectations of the Commercial Court.
 The court will choose the offer that best allows the company to continue operating, maintain its employees and pay off its liabilities.
 In other words, the bidder is selected based on the strength of its performance guarantees.